turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

-- Prework is due this Wednesday!
-Get on it!
-- We will have assessment and prework feedback to everyone by EOD Monday
+- We will have assessment feedback to everyone by end of the weekend

 ### Today's Goals